bizley/timeclock/README.md

 - Registering account requires its email address to be in one of the provided domains.
 If you want to change this behavior you must prepare your own code.
 Current implementation is at `/src/models/RegisterForm.php` and `/src/views/site/register.php`.
-- Session can be start at any time but it must be ended not overlapping any other ended session.
+- Session can be started at any time but it must be ended not overlapping any other ended session.
 - There can be many sessions in one day.
 - Session can not be longer than midnight.
 - Not ended sessions not count for work hours.